 What Vegetables to Plant in Your Garden?

-Select those things you like to eat when making your choices.
-This may sound obvious, but glossy catalog photos have a tendency to be persuasive.
-Focus on vegetables and herbs that will be put to good use, particularly if they are higher-priced or hard to find and local markets.
+This may sound obvious, but make sure you select those things you like to eat when making your choices.
+Glossy catalog photos have a tendency to be persuasive.
+Instead, focus on buying vegetables and herbs that you know will be put to good use.

 Conversely, you might want to expand your taste by growing something new and different.
 If you usually grow only tomatoes and peppers year after year, try your hand at green beans.
-How about growing an “unusual” vegetable, like artichokes, or blue potatoes?
+Or, how about growing an “unusual” vegetable, like artichokes, or blue potatoes?

 By including new vegetables, your garden will provide a conversation piece in addition to a crop.
-But restraint is key.
+Remember, restraint is key.
 A good rule is to limit experimental choices to one or two.

 How Much is Enough to Plant?